Israel’s public transport is modern, affordable and easy once you have a travel card. Here’s how the pieces fit together.

 On Shabbat

-Plan ahead for Friday afternoon to Saturday night: rely on sheruts, taxis, ride apps or a rental car.
+Plan ahead for Friday afternoon to Saturday night: rely on taxis, ride apps or a rental car.
 See our Shabbat guide for the full rhythm of the week.